What is Spine IQ?

-The Spine Institute for Quality™ (Spine IQ™) is a private, not-for-profit organization with the mission to increase the patient-centered value of spine care by leveraging multi-disciplinary models, measures, education and research through the use of a clinical data registry.
+The Spine Institute for Quality™ (Spine IQ™) is a private, not-for-profit organization with the mission to define quality, demonstrate value and build trust in conservative spine care delivery.

 Spine IQ was developed to transform spine care by promoting conservative management of spine-related disorders.
-This is critical given the overwhelming public health significance of musculoskeletal or spine-related disorders and increasing concern that current widely used interventions may be ineffective and/or carry unacceptable levels of risk.
+This is critical given the overwhelming public health significance of spine-related disorders and increasing concern that current widely used interventions may be ineffective and/or carry unacceptable levels of risk.

 Spine IQ is a multidisciplinary endeavor and is open to all state-licensed or certified health care professionals who assess and manage spine pain.

 Why should I join the Spine IQAir Clinal Data Registry?

 - Track outcomes, such as change in pain intensity and pain interference across your entire patient population.